 Evaluation of Models, Inferences, and Experimental Results ~30%

 These are the questions that require you to draw conclusions and make predictions based on your understanding of what is given to you in the passage

 You’ll notice a fourth section to your ACT score report: the college and career planning guide.
 This section of the report evaluates your fitness for your college major choice and career goals based on your ACT score.
 Really, it’s probably not telling you any new information.

 Take a look, be realistic with yourself.
 If you know you consistently perform well in ELA but not STEM, a STEM major may not be your best fit.
 However, you know how hard you’re willing to work, and hard work gets you a long way in any field.
 Ultimately, don’t let the ACT tell you what major to choose.

 The last step in evaluating your ACT score is to make a plan for further action.
 Are you content with your score?
 Congratulations!
 Go ahead and send it to colleges.

 Feel like you want to boost your ACT score a few points?
 It’s time to get to work.
-Create a study plan that works with your schedule and stick to it.
+Create a study plan based on your test results that works with your schedule and stick to it.
 As you pull together your study materials, make sure you’re using quality materials that help you truly learn the content, not just memorize it.
-We’ve developed our ACT course, The Olive Book, with this goal in mind: that you’d complete it with a firm grasp of the concepts you need to know to ace the ACT, not just cheap tricks or memorization that may or may not work on test day.
+We’ve developed our online ACT course with this goal in mind: that you’d complete it with a firm grasp of the concepts you need to know to ace the ACT, not just cheap tricks or memorization that may or may not work on test day.